Planning a UK staycation this year and need some inspiration? Here are some unforgettable destinations right on your doorstep in the UK.

 Discover The Cotswolds

-The Cotwolds is a designated area of Outstanding Natural Beauty and this is no surprise given the beautiful rolling countryside hills, the picturesque villages built with the uniquely colourful Cotswold stone and the significant number of historic sites spanning millennia.
+The Cotwolds is a designated area of Outstanding Natural Beauty and this is no surprise.
+Visit to see the beautiful rolling countryside hills and picturesque villages.
+These were built with the uniquely colourful Cotswold stone.
+There are also a significant number of historic sites in the area spanning millennia.
 Visits to the charming medieval market town of Chipping Campden and the historic city of Bath with its glorious Georgian architecture and 2000 year old Roman Baths (a UNESCO World Heritage Site) are musts but there’s so much more to be discovered.

-If you’d like to take in all of the best views that The Cotswolds has to offer, there’s no better way than hiking The Cotswold Way which runs for 102 miles from Chipping Campden to Bath.
-This is one of the best way-marked trails in the UK and in addition to passing by many unmissable attractions also allows time to really soak in the local wildflower meadows and shaded beech woodlands.
+If you’d like to take in all of the best views that The Cotswolds has to offer, there’s no better way than hiking The Cotswold Way.
+This national trail runs for 102 miles from Chipping Campden to Bath.
+It is one of the best way-marked trails in the UK.
+In addition, it passes many of the best Cotswolds attractions.
+Travelling by foot also allows time to really soak in the local wildflower meadows and shaded beech woodlands.

 Adventure In Antrim